 - Developing the means to protect their individual and collective rights and to obtain, shape, and control basic services from the state.

-We collaborate closely with more than 60 local and national environmental, indigenous and human rights organisations in 8 countries in the Amazon region, Central Africa, Southeast Asia, and Oceania.
+We collaborate closely with more than 60 local and national environmental, indigenous and human rights organizations in 8 countries in the Amazon region, Central Africa, Southeast Asia, and Oceania.
 The core of our approach is to support a strong and vibrant civil society.
-We therefore build long-term partnerships with legitimate and representative local organisations, with the aim of enhancing their capacity and effectiveness and elaborating shared strategies.
+We therefore build long-term partnerships and elaborate shared strategies with legitimate and representative local organizations, with the aim of enhancing their capacity and effectiveness.

 We are part of the international Rainforest Foundation network with sister organisations in the United Kingdom and the USA.
-RFN is a legally and financially independent non-governmental organisation, with a highly specialised staff of approximately 70 people.
+Rainforest Foundation Norwayis a legally and financially independent non-governmental organization, with a highly specialised staff of approximately 70 people.

 Our operations are funded by The Norwegian Agency for Development Cooperation, The Norwegian Ministry of Foreign Affairs, Rainforest Fund, Ford Foundation, Good Energies Foundation and Prince Albert II of Monaco Foundation.
 In addition, we recieve regular donations from corporate partners and the general public.

-We were founded in 1989, following the formation of the Rainforest Foundation the same year by Sting and his wife Trudie Styler, after the leader of the indigenous Kayapo people of Brazil, Chief Raoni, made a personal request to them that they help his community protect their lands and their culture.
+We were founded in 1989, following the formation of the Rainforest Foundation the same year by Sting and his wife Trudie Styler.
+It came about after the leader of the indigenous Kayapó people of Brazil, Chief Raoni, made a personal request to them that they help his community protect their lands and their culture.
 At that time, we comprised the Norwegian branch of the international Rainforest Foundation network.

 In 1996, we became an independent foundation, with five Norwegian member organisations: The Norwegian Forum for Development and Environment, Friends of the Earth Norway, The Development Fund, and The Future in our hands.